-Gray ratsnakes breed in spring, the females laying their eggs – as many as 24 but more commonly 12 to 16 – in rotting logs or under rocks.
-The hatchlings, which are 30 to 40 centimetres long, emerge in late summer or early fall.
+Gray ratsnakes breed in May and June, the females laying six to 21 eggs in rotting logs or under rocks.
+The hatchlings emerge in late summer or early fall.

 Although people in Canada generally do not expect to see a two-metre-long snake draped across the branches of a tree, the ratsnake frequently climbs trees to eat birds’ eggs or nestlings.
 It also eats small mammals and frogs.
 In eastern Ontario, ratsnakes hibernate communally in rocky outcrops.